Ek Rishtaa: The Bond of Love: Plot

-Vijay Kapoor, a successful businessman lives happily with his wife and four children.
-His only son, Ajay, who was studying abroad and has graduated from university, comes back home now.
-Rajesh Purohit enters the family, and deviously impresses Vijay and his eldest daughter Priti, whereas his main goal is to impoverish their family and take over Vijay's fortune.
-Soon, Vijay approves their marriage.
-Meanwhile, Ajay falls in love with Nisha Thapar.
+Vijay Kapoor is a successful businessman who lives happily with his wife Pratima and four children.
+His only son, Ajay, has come back home after graduating from university abroad with a Masters in Information Technology.
+Vijay's eldest daughter Priti is charmed by Rajesh Purohit, a recent graduate in business who idolizes Vijay.
+Rajesh's capabilities likewise impress Vijay, and he gives his consent for Rajesh to marry Priti.
+However, the devious Rajesh plans to ingratiate himself with the Kapoor family with the aim of stealing Vijay's fortune for himself.
+Meanwhile, Ajay falls in love with and plans to marry Nisha Thapar.

-Vijay convinces him to first gain experience in the family business.
+Ajay tells his father that he would like to start his own business, but Vijay tries to dissuade him, saying that Ajay should first get experience working in the family business before striking out on his own.
 However, ideological differences result in disputes between them.
 Ajay consequently stands firm in his decision to start his own business.
 Later, he takes out a loan for this.
-Furious, Vijay throws him out.
+Vijay gets furious and kicks Ajay out of the house.
 Ajay marries and moves with Nisha into their new house.
-Rajesh makes Vijay sign a power of attorney empowering him, and is forced to pay the court a huge sum, to which he is unable.
+Rajesh makes Vijay sign a power of attorney empowering him, and is forced to pay the court a huge sum, which he cannot afford.
 Thus, he goes bankrupt, and all his fortune goes to Rajesh.

-As Ajay finds out what happened, Ajay learns Rajesh incited arguments between him and Vijay.
+Ajay learns that Rajesh incited arguments between him and Vijay.
 He tries to get close to Vijay again, causing a crisis in his marriage with Nisha, who isn't pleased with Ajay's reunion with his family.
 They get separated due to consistent arguments between them.
-She finds out she is pregnant, and Ajay returns home.
+She finds out that she is pregnant, and Ajay returns home.
 Now, his mission is to return his family fortune and Vijay's faith, as the latter still cannot forgive him.
 Eventually, Ajay and Vijay unite, although he is yet to return the fortune.

 Rajesh begins treating Priti badly, who also returns home.
-To make matters worse, Ajay learns that Vijay's old friend, Brij, also has turned his back on the latter, and having disassociated with him.
+To make matters worse, Ajay learns that Vijay's old friend, Brij, also has turned his back on the latter, and had disassociated with him.
 To return his family fortune violently, Ajay forces Rajesh to sign another power of attorney which says the money comes back to the owner.
 With that, Vijay is able to settle the court payments.
 Priti tells Rajesh that she can never forgive him for the atrocities he inflicted on her family and orders him to leave for good.
-Nisha and Ajay unite, and the family finally comes together and lives happily as it used to be before.
+Nisha and Ajay unite, and the family finally comes together.